kadyaldu/ChatBot/README.md

 # ChatBot

-We worked as a group the group members:
+#We worked as a group the group members:

-Cady Alali
+-Cady Alali
-Dana Alghofaily
+-Dana Alghofaily
-Kady Aldughaim
+-Kady Aldughaim

 This is a Python script that creates a conversational assistant using the AssemblyAI, OpenAI, and ElevenLabs APIs.
 The assistant can transcribe the user's speech, generate a response using OpenAI's language model, and then convert the response to audio and play it back using ElevenLabs.